 That depends on what you believe.

 According to HauntedHouses.com, stories of paranormal activity include feelings of grief when near the graves of two children, and one tomb glowing in pictures.

-Whether these legends are rooted in fact or coincidence, you can find out more by visiting the grounds yourself.
+Whether these legends are rooted in fact or fiction, you can find out more by visiting the grounds yourself.

-If you appreciate historic places as much as we do, check out this unusual 19th century home with its own jail cell inside.
+If you appreciate historic places as much as we do, check out this unusual 19th century home with a jail cell inside.